Quad (company): People

-Joel Quadracci is the CEO of Quad.
-Between 2020 and 2023, Quad hired Julie Currie (formerly Nielsen Company) as Executive Vice President and Chief Revenue Officer, Josh Golden (formerly Ad Age) as Chief Marketing Officer, and Joshua Lowcock (formerly IPG-owned UM Worldwide) as President of Quad Media.
+Joel Quadracci is the Chairman and CEO of Quad.
+Between 2020 and 2023, Quad hired Julie Currie (formerly Nielsen Company) as Executive Vice President and Chief Revenue Officer, Josh Golden (formerly Ad Age) as Chief Marketing Officer, Joshua Lowcock (formerly IPG-owned UM Worldwide) as President of Quad Media, and Tim Maleeny (formerly Havas) as Chief Client Strategy and Integration Officer and President of Quad Agency Solutions.

 In 2023, Quad appointed Beth-Ann Eason to its board of directors and Compensation Committee.
 In October, Quad appointed Melanie Huet as a board member.
 Huet is President of Brand Management & Innovation and a member of the Executive Committee at Newell Brands, a consumer products company.